geomagpy/MARTAS/README.md

 Provided a appropriate sensor configurations it is also possible to use the system as a remote switch, you can attach a cameras and trigger messaging events.

 TelegramBot is a background service permanently running on your machine.
+You will need to install the following additional package which is not on the default requirement list.

+      pip install telepot

 #### 7.5.2 Installation and interactive communication with TelegramBot

 To setup 2-way [Telegram] communication use the following steps:

-  a) Use [Telegram Botfather] to create a new BOT
+##### a) Use [Telegram Botfather] to create a new BOT

         /newbot

         /setuserpic

-  b) Install Telegram support for MARTAS (TODO: needs an update)
+##### b) Install Telegram support for MARTAS

-        $ cd MARATS/install
-        $ sudo bash install.telegram.sh
+        pip install telepot

 The installer will eventually add the following apckages: telepot, psutil and platform.
 For webcam support you shoudl install fswebcam.

-        $ sudo apt-get install fswebcam  # optional - transferring webcam pictures
+        sudo apt install fswebcam  # optional - transferring webcam pictures

-  c) Update /etc/martas/telegrambot.cfg (TODO: needs an update)
+#####  c) Update /etc/martas/telegrambot.cfg (TODO: needs an update)

-        $ nano /etc/martas/telegrambot.cfg
+        nano /etc/martas/telegrambot.cfg

-      -> you need the BotID, which you obtained when creating the new BOT -> you need at least one UserID.
+- you need the BotID, which you obtained when creating the new BOT
+- you need at least one UserID.
 Your UserID

-  d) Open Telegram on your Mobile/Webclient and access the TelegramBot Channel.
+#####  d) Open Telegram on your Mobile/Webclient and access the TelegramBot Channel.

 You can can now talk to your BOT (here are some examples):

         hello bot